0x90nz/microboot/README.md

 # μboot
-A small (and very limited) bootloader
+A small bootloader and operating environment

 ![μboot on boot](.images/microboot_1.png)